Fleta (gamer): Seoul Dynasty

 Days after winning the Seoul Cup, Kim was signed to the Seoul-based team, later revealed as the Seoul Dynasty, in Blizzard Entertainment's upcoming Overwatch League.
-In the beginning of the 2018 season, Kim performed well enough to putt himself in the conversation for the league's most valuable player, but he struggled to maintain his consistency in the later half.
+In the beginning of the 2018 season, Kim performed well enough to put himself in the conversation for the league's most valuable player, but he struggled to maintain his consistency in the later half.
 Despite Seoul not making any stage playoffs or season playoffs in 2018, Kim was named as a starter for the 2018 All-Star Game.

 Through the first three stages of the 2019 season, the team composition that was most prevalent in the league was three tanks and three supports.
-With damage characters not as viable, Kim spent over 85% of his playing time as the tank Zarya or support Brigitte. although he was often benched.
+With damage characters not as viable, Kim spent over 85% of his playing time as the tank Zarya or support Brigitte, although he was often benched.
 In Stage 4, the league implemented an enforced 2-2-2 role lock, where teams were required to run a team composition of two damage, two tank, and two support characters.
 Kim saw more playing time going forward, mainly playing as Mei.
 Seoul's season ended in the first round of the lower bracket of the season playoffs, as they fell to the Hangzhou Spark, 1–4.
 Kim was selected as a starter for the 2019 All-Star Game.